CraftCanvasMC/Horizon/README.md

 plugin in their own classloader, are linked to the Ember classloader.
 This **does** mean that Horizon plugins **cannot** invoke code in non-Horizon plugins.

 One way to get around this is by using an abstraction layer and a 2nd plugin.
-You could have a Paper plugin and a Horizon plugin loaded(using JIJ too for more compact file managing) and create interfaces in the Horizon plugin that the Paper plugin implements, of which the Paper plugin will then access code in other non-Horizon plugin jars.
+You could have a Paper plugin and a Horizon plugin loaded(using JIJ too for more compact file managing) and create interfaces in the Horizon plugin that the Paper plugin implements, of which the Paper plugin will then access code in other non-Horizon plugin JARs.
 By implementing a system like this, you could create a Horizon plugin that can communicate with other Paper plugins.
 Do note, though, that all Horizon plugins are visible to the Paper plugin classloaders.